With that, do you want to just launch us off by reading your email?

 Me versus a lion is infinitely less likely, or almost, right?

-So if I sat there and said, Oh man, I can't believe that.
+So if I sat there and said, oh man, I can't believe that.

-I I totally pussied out with that lion, man.
+I totally pussied out with that lion, man.

-I I should have fought.
+I should have fought.

 What would you say to me?

-Would have told you that you definitely did the smart and rational thing trying to get out of there, because obviously you're you're a human, you don't have claws and jaws like a lion, but you would say, What would the fight have gained you?
+I would have told you that you definitely did the smart and rational thing trying to get out of there because obviously you're a human.

 Yeah.